jordanpemberton/ataribreakoutml/README.md

 - The training environments are managed by the EnvironmentManager, which is similar to the GameManager, but customized to allow training on multiple enviroments within one scene.

-- A number of games is run in each training episode (the 'gameCount'.
+- A number of games is run in each training episode, kept track of in the 'gameCount' variable.

 - To begin training, call `mlagents-learn` from your terminal: